General

 Skype

-Skype is social media service that enables file transfers, texting, calling and video conferencing.
+Skype is a social media service that enables file transfers, texting, calling and video conferencing.
 It is a service that can be accessed using desktop computers, laptop/notebooks or tablets and other mobile devices, such as mobile phones.

 Figure 8.26: Skype Logo